 Structural Empowerment and Nursing Recognition

-Structural empowerment promotes professional development and provides for nurse recognition.
-Information and decision making is bi-directional and is evidenced in the Shared Governance model that exists at Stamford Hospital.
+Structural empowerment promotes shared decision making, professional development, community outreach and recognition for nurses.
+Information and decision making is bi-directional and is founded in the Nursing Professional Governance model at Stamford Hospital.

-Through Shared Governance, we've created an environment that supports nurses as they pursue advanced education and professional standing.
-Flexible scheduling, tuition reimbursement and a supportive leadership team has resulted in nurses enrolling in advanced degree programs at record rates.
-And the investment in tuition reimbursement toward an advanced nursing degree is consistent with Stamford Health’s culture of supporting and valuing continuous learning.
+Through Nursing Professional Governance, we've created an environment that supports nurses as they pursue advanced education and professional standing.
+Flexible scheduling, tuition reimbursement and a supportive leadership team have resulted in nurses enrolling in advanced degree programs at record rates.
+The investment in tuition reimbursement toward an advanced nursing degree is consistent with Stamford Health’s culture of supporting and valuing continuous learning.

 Our Professional Development Program is designed to recognize the clinical nursing staff for advanced performance and leadership qualities.
 Objectives include the following: